Famous Portuguese people from Porto

-You can learn more about his works in our article about Álvaro Siza’s memorable buildings in Porto.
+You can learn more about his works in my article about Álvaro Siza’s memorable buildings in Porto.

 A winner of the Pritzker Prize, Álvaro Siza is celebrated all over the world and his work is spread far and wide.

-Local Tip: You can plan your visit to the Serralves Contemporary Art Museum designed by Álvaro Siza by buying the skip-the-line ticket to the museum.
+Local Tip: You can plan your visit to the Serralves Contemporary Art Museum designed by Álvaro Siza by getting the online ticket to Serralves’ museum.
 Note that you still have to exchange your online ticket at the entry desks, but you can do it easily by asking the assistant that’s closest to the bookshop (you’ll be able to spot it easily).